-With a diverse and wide-ranging repertoire, he performs as soloist throughout the UK, with past venues including Hull City Hall, Beverley Minster, the Channel Islands, St. Paul’s Covent Garden and St. Martin-in-the-Fields.
+With a diverse and wide-ranging repertoire, he performs as soloist throughout the UK and the Channel Islands, with past venues including Hull City Hall, Beverley Minster, St. Paul’s Covent Garden and St. Martin-in-the-Fields.
 Concerto performances include Saint-Saëns’ Le carnival des animaux, Grieg Piano Concerto, Rachmaninov No. 2, Mozart K. 488, Brahms No. 2 and Schumann Piano Concerto.
 As an orchestral musician he has played under the direction of Chris Adey and Sir Mark Elder at Bridgewater Hall.
-As well as performing music by the celebrated composers of the past, Adam often programmes contemporary repertoire.
+As well as performing classics of the repertoire, Adam is equally at home with programmes contemporary music.
 In 2016 he gave one the first UK performances of Thomas Adès’ Variations for Blanca, and in 2019, the world première of Tom Harrold’s Crux.
-Upcoming performances include a recital and workshop in Guernsey’s Fanny Davies International Piano Series, and Rachmaninov Concerto No. 4 with Scottish Sinfonia.

-Other musical activity includes conducting St. John’s Festival orchestra, with whom he has directed performances of both Brahms piano concertos as well as symphonic and concerto repertoire by Haydn, Mozart, Beethoven, Schubert, Mendelssohn and Franck.
-Adam is also currently a piano tutor at the Hull centre for Yorkshire Young Musicians, and in his private teaching practice, has had a number of students been accepted to study at both Chetham’s and RNCM.
+Aside from his piano-playing activity, Adam also conducts St. John’s Festival orchestra, with whom he has directed performances of both Brahms piano concertos as well as symphonic and concerto repertoire by Haydn, Mozart, Beethoven, Schubert, Mendelssohn and Franck.
+Adam is also currently a piano tutor at the Hull centre for Yorkshire Young Musicians, an examiner for ABRSM, and in his private teaching practice, has had a number of students go on to study at both Chetham’s and RNCM.